If you’re a new or aspiring copywriter or marketing consultant (or any professional service provider, for that matter), here’s one important tip:

 But remember that it’s only one option, and there are many more and better options out there.

 But in general, cheap copywriters are like that BMW for $500: to potential clients, either the copy is a lemon or it’s stolen.
 (You wouldn’t believe how many copywriters I have caught copying my salesletters, word for word, sadly.)

 Does that mean cheap copywriters are all thieves and do shoddy work?
 Not at all.
 Like the $500 BMW, you just might stumble onto a heck of a deal.
 But that, I’m afraid, is exceedingly rare.

-For beginning and aspiring copywriters, they can start low if they really have to.
-But to retain or heighten the perceived value in their services, it’s better to offer moderate fees and negotiate afterwards.
+Setting fees a little higher gives you some negotiation leverage.
+For beginning and aspiring copywriters, start low if you have to.
+But to retain or heighten the perceived value in your services, it’s better to offer moderate fees and negotiate afterwards.
 The concession might be a cut in price, but it might be a lot smaller than originally anticipated.